urbit/urbit.org-reloaded/content/using/operations/using-bridge.md

 ### Escaping your sponsor

-To use the network as a planet or star, you must be sponsored by an active star or galaxy, respectively.
+As a planet or star, it behooves you to be sponsored by an active star or galaxy, respectively.
 If your sponsor isn't suiting your needs, you can escape to a different one.

 #### Prerequisites